 Children are split into two groups depending on age - The Little Lions (our 2-3 years olds) and the Big Bears (our rising 5's) the children spend the majority of the morning together moving from room to room or the garden in our free flow environment.
 The children split into their smaller groups at the beginning and end of the session for a short circle time and a story.
 Sessions run from 9.15am – 12.15pm, sympathetic to those on the school run with older siblings but also to those little ones that still require a daytime nap.
-For children aged over 3 we offer extended sessions on a Monday, Tuesday and Wednesday until 2.15pm.
+For our Big Bears we offer extended sessions on a Monday, Tuesday and Wednesday until 2.15pm.
 Children staying for the extended session bring a packed lunch to preschool.

 In the summer term we encourage our Big Bears to stay for the extended sessions in preparation for their move to 'big' school.
 During this term we incorporate a PE session & a music and movement session where children bring a PE kit to preschool to practice getting changed.

-Our session fees are as follows:
+Our session fees are:

 We request that children attend for a minimum of three sessions per week.
 The session price includes all activities and a healthy snack such as breadsticks and fruit, crackers and cheese.